Rochester Democrat and Chronicle, May 25th, 2005

-In keeping with our Presidential visits to Rochester series (BELOW), on May 24th, 2005 President George W. Bush spoke at Greece Athena High School about social security.
+In keeping with our Presidential visits to Rochester series (AT END), on May 24th, 2005 President George W. Bush spoke at Greece Athena High School about social security.

 Following Bush’s close but clear victory in 2004 over Democrat John Kerry, Bush made social security reform his priority domestic issue.

 In Bush’s first post election press conference, Bush said he had gained “political capital” that he planned to use on entitlement reform: “I earned capital in the campaign, political capital, and now I intend to spend it.”

 As described by Slate’s Chris Suellentrop in America’s New Political Capital: President Bush infects Washington with his favorite buzzword (2004), “political capital” became the political cliché de jour for pundits during the second Bush Administration.
 Bush himself didn’t coin the term, but was perhaps its greastest popularizer.

 To learn more about what exactly is political capital, I turned to our political scientist, Dr. Bruce Howard Kay.
 As Bruce explains, professional political scientists take a dim view of the “political capital” buzzword.

 “When pundits talk about political capital they usually mean a president’s influence over legislators or the public to advance some policy objective, say health care, tax reform.
 It’s seen like an imaginary asset for the president to hoard, spend or squander.

 Its value is thought to appreciate when the Prez is riding high, like after a big election victory or a spike in popularity.
 It is imagined to decline after his party gets thumped in a midterm or he gets caught bending an intern over his desk in the oval office.